THUDM/CodeGeeX/README.md

 <p align="center"><i>CodeGeeX achieves the highest average performance compared with other open-sourced multilingual baselines.</i> </p>

 ## News

+* **2022-12-31**: We release the FasterTransformer version of CodeGeeX in [codegeex-fastertransformer](https://github.com/CodeGeeX/codegeex-fastertransformer).
+The INT8 accelerated version reaches an a verage speed of <15ms/token.
+Happy new year to everyone!

 * **2022-12-13**: We release the source code of CodeGeeX VS Code extension in [codegeex-vscode-extension](https://github.com/CodeGeeX/codegeex-vscode-extension).
 Follow [QuickStart](https://github.com/CodeGeeX/codegeex-vscode-extension/blob/main/doc/quickstart.md) to start development.